cddigi/identity-paradox/README.md

 > *"Who you are is not who you seem"*

-A privacy-focused web application that transforms personal videos into anonymous art through two distinct modes: Rotoscope effects inspired by "A Scanner Darkly" and Laughing Man overlays from Ghost in the Shell.
+A privacy-focused web application that transforms personal videos into anonymous art through three distinct modes: Rotoscope effects inspired by "A Scanner Darkly", Laughing Man overlays from Ghost in the Shell, and professional face anonymization using the deface library.

 ## 🎯 Features